Data Vault 2.0 – data model

 Data Vault is very flexible in this respect.
 However, be sure to document the model well.

+Diagram showing an example of a satellite with data recorded in SCD2 mode.
 Example of a satellite with data recorded in SCD2 mode:

 Multiactive satellite – a specific type of a satellite where the key is not only BKEY but also a special multiactivity determinant (one of the substantive attributes).
 An example of such a satellite is a satellite storing address data where the multiactivity determinant is the type of address (correspondence, main, residential).